Have questions about how to get a compounded prescription filled? Learn more below.

 How do I get a compound prescription filled?

 You may drop off your compound prescription at your local Pharmaca Integrative Pharmacy or have your doctor call it in.
-Many of our compound prescriptions are filled out of a centralized facility in Greenwood Village, Colo.
+Many of our compound prescriptions are filled at our state-of-the-art facility staffed by specially trained compounding experts.
 You can expect to receive a phone call within 24 hours from the team there to review your prescription.
-You can then choose to have your prescription mailed either to your Pharmaca store location or directly to your home.
+You can then choose to have your prescription mailed to your Pharmaca store location or directly to your home.

 How do I pay for my prescription?

-You will receive a phone call from the Compounding Team requesting a credit card to complete payment for your prescription.
+You will receive a phone call from the Compounding Team requesting payment information for your prescription.

 How long will it take for me to get my prescription?